Lowclouds/logtag/README.md

 ```
 ### LogTag.isSet(tag) or LogTag.areSet(tags)

 Test tag to see if it is set.
-This is useful if you have to do a lot of work to create the log:
+This is useful if you have to do a lot of work to create the log.

 **areSet** will test if all of an array of tags are set

 ```js